hcimtwb/Learnings/README.md

 I am a rare soul who spent 10 years in non-tech industry and got a SWE position at a Big Tech company.
 My goal is to share all the lessons learnt through my journey.

 ## Dev logs
+- 3/11/2025: Mindset
+- 3/19/2025: Conceptual
+- Apr: Learn about Vercel, first application done on AI (Stevenc)
+- May:
+- To learn: Postman https://www.youtube.com/watch?v=VywxIQ2ZXw4 >> learn how to test APIs

 ### 2025-03-11
 CONCEPTUAL: